jotsap/msds_hpc/assignments/assignment_02.md

 **Voyager-EUS2**
 Number 10 spot, and Microsoft Cloud's #1 spot was the Voyager-EUS2 running in US East 2 of Microsoft Azure Cloud.
 This is huge considering that a cloud computing solution is in the top 10 spot, this introduces opportunities for enormous cost savings for customers who do not have the capital to purchase their own HPC clusters.
+This system I believe was primarily just performance testing as opposed to being for business use case.
+Its also worth mentioning that Microsoft Azure is currently the only one of the big three (Microsoft, Amazon, and Google) that actually offers Virtual Machines with both Nvidia GPUs *and* InifiniBand back end connectivity.

 * Manufacturer: Microsoft Azure
 * System Model: ND96amsr_A100_v4